Lightning lift Stanley Cup in capping NHL’s marathon season

 Shattenkirk credited coach Jon Cooper for not over-reacting to the early stumbles.

 “I think his patience was probably the best characteristic,” Shattenkirk said earlier this month.
-“He showed throughout the whole way in believing in our team and believing in the guys we had in the locker room.
-And it allowed us to see the results for ourselves.”
+“He showed throughout the whole way in believing in our team and believing in the guys we had in the locker room.”

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports